 My employment background has been largely within primary education, where I was a teacher from 1988.
 I became a full-time freelance writer in 2002, after the birth of my third child.

-I started my writing career, writing short stories for the national women’s magazines and feature articles for county magazines.
+I began my writing career writing short stories for the national women’s magazines and features for county magazines.
 I had quite a bit of success doing this and learnt a lot.
 One of the most important lessons I learnt was before you write anything you should do your market research.

-But, I do snatch every minute I can to write and I do write something everyday, although I’ve no idea how many words I write on a daily basis.
+But I do snatch every minute I can to write and I do write something everyday.
+Although, I’ve no idea how many words I write on a daily basis.
 Sometimes I spend the day editing a piece and other days I write something new.
 Sometimes, I spend the whole day engrossed in research, which I love.
-Everyday, my children yell at me to get off the computer and moan they don't want to wait hours for dinner, because I'd nipped upstairs for something and accidentally sat down at my PC and started typing.
+Dinner is often late because I’ve nipped upstairs for something and accidentally sat down at my PC and started typing.
 I’m obsessed.

 When I get into a piece of writing, it is hard to drag me away.
 I can’t think of anything else my mind is away on an adventure with my characters, whether it’s a children’s story or a short story for a woman’s magazine, or creating photocopiable worksheets for use in the classroom.
-I don’t live in the real world, I live in my imagination.
+I don’t live in the real world.
+I live in my imagination.
 This is when I am in my element.
-People talk to me and I can’t really hear what they are saying.
-This is when my kids get away with murder and literally start killing each other.
-I’m usually bought back to reality by their screaming.
+People talk to me and I can’t really hear what they are saying and my children have learnt they can take advantage of this.

-I am a member of the Society of Authors www.societyofauthors.org, the Society of Children’s Book Writers and Illustrators (SCBWI) www.britishscbwi.org, the Network for Information Book Writers and Editors (NIBWEB) www.nibweb.co.uk, the National Association of Writers in Education (NAWE) www.nawe.co.uk and the History Association (HA) www.history.org.uk.
-I also write book reviews for Write Away www.writeaway.org.uk and the online magazine for teachers and librarians, Armadillo http://sites.google.com/site/armadillomagazine.
+I am a member of the Society of Authors, the Society of Children’s Book Writers and Illustrators (SCBWI) and the National Association of Writers in Education (NAWE).
+I also write book reviews for the online magazine for teachers and librarians, Armadillo.